ejm714/time_series_demo/README.md

 # Time series demo

-The ipython notebook uses monthly rainfall data from one district in India for a short time series demo.
+The ipython notebook uses monthly rainfall data from one district in India for a time series demo.

 This includes:
 - seasonal decomposition